There are all these tweets, but no one stops to listen to the birds song. -Mark Kelly, Pacifica's Lead Reference Services Librarian

 The immediate response technologies that we have today are amazing though.

-And so are scholars like Dr. Safron Rossi, a professor at Pacifica Graduate Institute and Curator of Collections at Opus Archives & Research Center agree.
+Pacifica professor Dr. Safron Rossi of the Jungian and Archetypal Studies Specialization agrees.
 As a researcher Dr. Rossi is excited that the world wide web offers her and others the opportunity to visit the online collections of museums, institutes, and other organizations.
 The access to so much knowledge and people affords us the ability to connect, see and learn things we would never have had the opportunity to explore ten years ago.
 However, there is a shadow side to all these immediate response technologies.

 "Technology has produced a tension between being really present and focused on what is physically before us, and the way we get pulled into the fantasy-land of email, social media, and, instant messaging."
 On a recent trip to San Diego Dr. Rossi was struck by how many people had their cell phones out as she strolled by the botanic garden.
 People seem to have a strong desire to capture the moment rather than being still in the moment.
 And there is another level of reflection that we are missing by not 'being in the moment'.
 "Thinking into the present moment and thought opens up the psyche and imaginal".
 Possibilities become endless and new perspectives are gained.
 By focusing on the idea of capturing a moment we narrow our field of perception.
 Dr. Rossi feels that in today's world there is a "call towards being anachronistic".